Skip to content

 China

-Our view: The effective US tariff rate on China has been reduced to approximately 40%, which we view as a manageable, non-prohibitive level.
+Our view: The effective US tariff rate on China has been reduced significantly after the sharp escalation in April, and is now at a more manageable, non-prohibitive level, in our view.

-The details: The 90-day suspension window could prompt further front-loading of shipments and production, helping to alleviate tariff-related drags on China’s growth.
-We believe Beijing is less likely to pursue additional stimulus, taking a wait-and-see approach instead.
+The details: China’s tariff reprieve could prompt further front-loading of shipments and production, helping to alleviate tariff-related drags on China’s growth.
+We believe Beijing is less likely to pursue significant additional stimulus, taking a wait-and-see approach instead.
 Overall, we believe a durable resolution remains challenging.

 Disclosure